RobertKilkenny/Profession-Website-Development/src/README.md

 ### Formatting

 - All React Object files and functions should be PascalCase (ex.
 "ReactObject.tsx" -> "ReactObject(){}")

-- Other Typescript files should be kebab-case and using .ts instead of tsx (ex. "web-logic.ts")
+- Other Typescript files should be kebab-case and use .ts instead of tsx (ex. "web-logic.ts")

 - Any non-React functions should be camelCase (ex. "runWebsiteLogic(){}")